dsaffo/babylon_library_tree_shaking/README.md

 # How to use

-I recommend using github code spaces to replicate the exact env
+I recommend using github code spaces to replicate the exact env.
+It can be started by click the green 'code' button at the top and switching to the codespaces tab.

 - cd into test_library in the console and run 'npm run build' to compile the library